LLNL/blt/docs/index.rst

 **Build, Link and Test**

-BLT is composition of CMake macros and several widely used open source tools assembled to simplify HPC software development.
+BLT is a composition of CMake macros and several widely used open source tools assembled to simplify HPC software development.

 BLT was released by Lawrence Livermore National Laboratory (LLNL) under a BSD-style open source license.
 It is developed on github under LLNL's github organization: https://github.com/llnl/blt

 .. note::
   BLT officially supports CMake 3.8 and above.
-However we only print a warning if you are below our this version.
-Some features may or may not work.
+However we only print a warning if you are below this version.
+Some features in earlier versions may or may not work.
 Use at your own risk.

 BLT at a Glance
 ~~~~~~~~~~~~~~~~~~

-* Simplifies Setup
+* Simplifies setting up a CMake-based build system

   * CMake macros for: